 There are currently no specific regulations on high-frequency and algorithmic trading (HFAT).
-The main upcoming milestone will be the implementation of the MiFIDII/MiFIR framework, currently foreseen by the latest Annex to the Monetary Agreement by the end of 2022.
+The main upcoming milestone will be the implementation of the MiFIDII framework, currently foreseen by the latest Annex to the Monetary Agreement during 2023.
 Level 2 and level 3 regulatory development has still to be developed.

-8.2 Requirement to Register as Market Makers when Functioning in a Principal Capacity
+8.2 Requirement to Register as Market Makers When Functioning in a Principal Capacity